Spotify seeks to hire U.S. filings expert as bankers eye IPO

 Competition is also fierce with Apple Inc's iTunes Radio, Sirius XM, Rdio and a handful of smaller players battling it out for listeners.

-Corporate filings for 2012 in Luxembourg, where Spotify is registered, show the company more than doubled revenue that year to 435 million euros, but had a net loss of 58.7 million euros.
+Corporate filings for 2012 in Luxembourg, where Spotify is registered, show the company more than doubled revenue that year to 435 million euros ($571 million), but had a net loss of 58.7 million euros.

 Pandora, whose shares have nearly tripled in the past year, reported higher revenue and profit for the quarter ending in December, but said costs to expand its audience were rising.